michmos/42_pipex_tester/README.md

 # 42 pipex tester
 This is a tester for the project `pipex` from the core curriculum from ecole 42.
 It is designed to facilitate the addition of your own custom test cases.

+If the tester helps you I really appreciate if you could give a star.
+If you find a bug, send me a message please :)

 ## Usage
 ### Download
 Clone the repository **into your pipex directory**: